RPG-Paper-Maker/Documentation/docs/basics/map-editor-basics.md

 ![Screenshot](img/cursor.png)

 You can move it by pressing `QWSD` on keyboard.
+You can also teleport the cursor on the pointed square by using `CTRL + Left click`.

 To move the camera position, press the `mouse wheel` and move the mouse in the direction you want: